'We're playing with confidence now' - Bo'ness United boss Max Christie hails his troops after five league wins out of six games

 "Every game’s tough and we’ve got to be at our best.”

-Bo’ness, for whom new Stirling Albion loanee Kyle Johnston came on as a second half substitute against Broomhill, held on to win thanks to a stunning last minute save from keeper Andy Murphy.
+Bo’ness, for whom new Stirling Albion loanee – midfielder Kyle Johnston – came on as a second half substitute against Broomhill, held on to win thanks to a stunning last minute save from keeper Andy Murphy after a close range header.

 "We were hanging on at the end,” Christie said.
 “We had four boys who climbed out their sick beds to play – Mikey Gemmell, Kyle Wilson, Kieran Anderson and Craig Comrie, all ill and played so it was a real testament to them.

+"With all that to cope with, it was a great win for us.

-"And our keeper won us the game, he had two incredible saves.”
+Our keeper won us the game, he had two incredible saves.
+Murph was fantastic.”